A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Introduction

 While previous work by \citet{Voice, Prune, OPT} explored machine learning techniques for solving mixed-integer convex optimization (MICO) problems, our work takes a leap by extending these methods to ARO.
 Their approach is to train a machine learning model that predicts the optimal strategy of a MICO problem, where the optimal strategy of a MICO instance is defined as the set of tight constraints and the set of binary variables that are equal to one.
-The distinction between \citep{Voice, Prune, OPT} and our approach is evident in the context: while MICO deals with finite-dimensional problems, ARO deals with infinite-dimensional ones.
-Consequently, it requires a different definition of the optimal strategies to encode the optimal solutions.
-Moreover, we distinguish our approach by providing a comprehensive solution, providing not only the here-and-now decisions but also the worst-case scenarios associated with the optimal here-and-now decisions and wait-and-see decisions.
-This holistic prediction capability ensures our method stands out as a valuable tool for decision-makers, enabling them to navigate complex uncertainties efficiently and effectively.